decretist/Dissertation/Chapter3/chapter3.markdown

 scriptor and critic.
-The *dicta* were originally delivered in a classroom setting, and thus have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*"[55]).
+The *dicta* were originally delivered in a classroom setting, and thus have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*"[58]).
 The *dicta* are also the record of a particular close-reading of a selection of authoritative texts.
-Barthes's critique of the concept of the Author, then, suggests some interesting ways in which the conceptualization of authorship usually invoked in scholarship on the *Decretum* fails to capture, or at least insufficiently emphasizes, important aspects of Gratian's creative activity.
+Barthes's critique of the concept of the Author, then, suggests some interesting ways in which the conceptualization of authorship usually invoked in scholarship on the *Decretum* fails to capture, or at least insufficiently emphasizes, certain important aspects of Gratian's creative activity.

 ## Foucault